 Can you imagine how great it would be to work from anywhere in the world?

 I think it’s every travel addict’s dream, and somehow, I’ve managed to achieve it!
-Right now I’m typing from a New York City café, having only just moved here a few days ago.
+Right now I’m typing from a New York City coffee shop, having only just moved here a few days ago.
 Working as an online freelancer means I’m totally location independent.
 I don’t need to have a permanent workplace and be stuck in the same city as my clients.

 My husband has also been working as a freelancer over the past few weeks.
 With his skills as a software developer, he was able to pick up some work to fill the time in-between jobs.
 This was all while his client was back in Australia, and we were in Barbados.

 You might think we’re ‘lucky’ to be able to do this, but in reality, we created our own luck.
-It’s taken a few years and a few sacrifices, but it’s been well worth the effort to create a lifestyle where we can work from anywhere in the world.
+It’s taken a few years and a few sacrifices, but it’s been well worth the effort to create a lifestyle where we can work from home or from anywhere in the world.
 If you’re also thinking about making the transition, here are the first steps to making it happen.

 1. Assess your skill set